Best Parks and Scenic Running Paths in Baltimore

 Federal Hill Park

-With show-stopping views of the Inner Harbor, the multi-story Federal Hill is the perfect challenge for sprints.
-Bring the kids to enjoy the playground, too.
+With show-stopping views of the Inner Harbor, the multi-level Federal Hill is the perfect challenge for sprints.
+Bring the kids who are sure to enjoy the playground at the very top.

 If you want more than just a park